zerostaticthemes/hugo-hero-theme/README.md

 If you have just cloned/downloaded the theme and have not placed it inside an existing Hugo site you can still run the theme against the `exampleSite` locally using the following command.

+from the theme directory (1 level above exampleSite) run:

 ```
 hugo server --source exampleSite --config exampleSite/config.toml --themesDir ../.. --theme hugo-hero-theme
 ```